JCSDA/jedi-docs/docs/inside/jedi-components/ufo/varbc.rst

 VarBC example
 +++++++++++++++++++++++++

-To use the bias correction in an observation operator, add the :code:`obs bias` section as the highlighted lines.
+To use the bias correction in an observation operator, add the :code:`obs bias` section as shown in the highlighted lines below.

 .. code-block:: yaml
   :linenos:
-  :emphasize-lines: 12-34
+  :emphasize-lines: 12-27

   observations:
   - obs space: